Skip to content

 4. Otherwise, \(\gcd(a^{r/2} \pm 1, N)\) are both factors of \(N\), and computing one of them yields the required result.

-In this demo, we will factor the number \(N=15\) using Shor's algorithm, by applying the quantum subroutine (step 2) with \(a=7\).
-This particular \(a\) is chosen since it is co-prime with 15 and satisfies the conditions of step 3, providing us with a high probability of finding a factor of \(N\).
+This demo factors the number \(N=15\) using Shor's algorithm by applying the quantum subroutine (step 2) with \(a=7\).
+We choose this particular \(a\) since it is co-prime with 15 and satisfies the conditions of step 3, providing us with a high probability of finding a factor of \(N\).

 import numpy as np